Reports

 - Disable any widget you don't want without deleting its configuration.

-The template now lives under Reports for that domain.
-Open it any time to render a fresh report against the latest data.
+The report now lives under Reports for that domain.
+Open it any time to render a fresh view against the latest data, then click Download PDF to export a branded snapshot.

 From the Reports list you can:

-- Open a template to view the rendered report.
+- Open a report to view it on screen and download the PDF.

-- Edit the template to change sections, widgets, date range, or comparison setting.
+- Edit a report to change sections, widgets, date range, or comparison setting.

-- Duplicate a template - a fast way to create variants (e.g. "Monthly - Mobile" and "Monthly - Desktop").
+- Duplicate a report – a fast way to create variants (e.g., "Monthly - Mobile" and "Monthly - Desktop").

-- Delete a template you no longer need.
+- Delete a report you no longer need.

-Templates are scoped per domain.
-If you manage many domains with the same reporting needs, duplicate the template after adding each domain rather than rebuilding from scratch.
+Reports are scoped per domain.
+If you manage many domains with the same reporting needs, duplicate the report after adding each domain rather than rebuilding from scratch.

 Tips